TBarnhart2/DnD/content/Campaign Session Plans/Session 1.1.md

 2. I have cities, but no houses; forests, but no trees; and water, but no fish.
 What am I?
 (A map/globe)
 3. What has no voice but can still tell stories?
 (A book, a painting, a scar, a ruin)
 4. What faction of Aetherborns first discovered Aetherium?
-(Stonebinders) Each incorrect guess is a wis save or 1d6 psychic damage (DC 16)
+(Stonebinders) Each incorrect guess is 1d6+3 psychic damage

 Once all are answered correctly, the door to Room 5 will open